carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.DebugHelper<a name="carla.DebugHelper"></a>
 Helper class part of [carla.World](#carla.World) that defines methods for creating debug shapes.
 By default, shapes last one second.
 They can be permanent, but take into account the resources needed to do so.
-Check out this [recipe](ref_code_recipes.md#debug-bounding-box-recipe) where the user takes a snapshot of the world and then proceeds to draw bounding boxes for traffic lights.
+Take a look at the snipets available for this class to learn how to debug easily in CARLA.

 <h3>Methods</h3>
 - <a name="carla.DebugHelper.draw_arrow"></a>**<font color="#7fb800">draw_arrow</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**begin**</font>, <font color="#00a6ed">**end**</font>, <font color="#00a6ed">**thickness**=0.1</font>, <font color="#00a6ed">**arrow_size**=0.1</font>, <font color="#00a6ed">**color**=(255,0,0)</font>, <font color="#00a6ed">**life_time**=-1.0</font>)